Big Buddy FAQ

 (The total amount is $80.15.
 We ask all volunteer applicants to make a contribution to help offset the cost of this screening process.
 The suggested donation is $25 or up to the full amount).

 - Step 5: Your Case Manager will make three telephone reference calls and ask for three letters of reference.
-These letters can be mailed or e-mailed to your Case Manager.
+These letters can be filled out online or emailed to the Case Managers.

 - Step 6: All of our Big Buddies are asked to attend a training session before they begin with their Little Buddy and one follow-up training after the first year.
 The trainings are very thorough and provide the opportunity to answer any further questions or concerns.
 Your Case Manager will send you an email to let you know when and where the training is taking place.